WhitmanCSCapstone/great-explorations/README.md

 # Google Apps Script

 The Google Apps Script (GAS) related code can be viewed [here](https://docs.google.com/spreadsheets/d/1h-UJlgXtuydbPonqGLyPRx3FG8hp9XANk_TxjoQ46uw/edit?usp=sharing) alongside the workshop description spreadsheet.

+# Changing images

+All the images used on the website are in the src/grex_images/ folder.
+To change images, replace images in the folder with images of the same name, then deploy.